Darccstars/SteelMongers---Unity3D/README.md

   - Enum's right arm will either go through himself at certain angles.
   - Enum's right arm will move weirdly when shooting at a certain angle.
 * P's neck will look up higher everytime Enum gets closer to it.
-* There are frame rate spikes from time to time, my guess was that it maybe caused from the 3D HUD Canvas since it plays better without it.
-My solution is to either have parts of the UIs put into smaller canvases or reduce the resolution of the current HUD.
+* There are frame rate spikes from time to time, my guess was its either the 3D Canvas or the reflection probes.

 Credits
 --------------